Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

-When $T_{min}<T<T_{max}$, there are three local maximum points whose effective potentials are zero, representing the small, the intermediate and the large black hole states.
-Corresponding, we denote their radii as $r_s$, $r_m$ and $r_l$.
+When $T_{min}<T<T_{max}$, there are three local maximums whose effective potentials are zero, representing the small, the thermodynamic transition and the large black hole states.
+Correspondingly, we denote their radii as $r_s$, $r_m$ and $r_l$.
 In the long time limit, the phase transitions between the small black hole state and the large black hole state can take place many times because of the thermodynamic fluctuations.
-This implies that the equivalent particle can go back and forth many times between the point $r=r_s$ and the point $r=r_l$ in the effective potential.
+This implies that the equivalent particle can go back and forth many times between the point $r=r_s$ and the point $r=r_l$ in the effective potential $V(r)$.
 The dominant path is composed of a series of smallest units of such jumps named pseudomolecules.
-These pseudomolecules should start at the stable states and end also at the stable states.
-Actually, every pseudomolecule is composed of a pair of instantons (or named pseudoparticles) whose paths are between the point of $r_s$ or $r_l$ and the point of $r_m$~\cite{BA,BB,BC,BF,AV}.
+These pseudomolecules should start at the locally stable states and end also at the locally stable states.
+Actually, every pseudomolecule is composed of a pair of instantons (or named pseudoparticles) whose paths are between the state of $r_s$ or $r_l$ and the state of $r_m$.
 There are four kinds of pseudomolecules in total: $a$ pseudomolecule has the trajectory $r_s\rightarrow r_m\rightarrow r_s$ with an instanton $r_s\rightarrow r_m$ and an anti-instanton $r_m\rightarrow r_s$, whose contribution to the probability is named $m_1$; $b$ pseudomolecule has the trajectory $r_s \rightarrow r_m \rightarrow r_l$ with a pair of instantons $r_s\rightarrow r_m$ and $r_m\rightarrow r_l$, whose contribution to the probability is named $m_2$; $c$ pseudomolecule has the trajectory $r_l\rightarrow r_m\rightarrow r_l$ with an anti-instanton $r_l\rightarrow r_m$ and an instanton $r_m\rightarrow r_l$, whose contribution to the probability is named $m_3$; $d$ pseudomolecule has the trajectory $r_l\rightarrow r_m\rightarrow r_s$ with a pair of anti-instantons $r_l\rightarrow r_m$ and $r_m\rightarrow r_s$, whose contribution to the probability is named $m_4$.
-We assume that there are no interactions between the instantons, so that we can calculate the final contribution by summing in the dilute gas approximation~\cite{BF,BH}.
+We assume that there are no interactions between the instantons, so that we can calculate the final contribution by summing overall in the dilute gas approximation~\cite{BF,BH}.